TAIWAN-A HIDDEN GEM OF ASIA

 Michael Kamson 2022.03.05

-Had you asked me many moons ago on my study tour to Taiwan (this was about 14+ years ago)- if Taiwan would ever be a place that I would call “home”?
+Had you asked me many months ago on my study tour to Taiwan (this was about 14+ years ago)- if Taiwan would ever be a place that I would call “home”?
 I would have answered you, “Never in a thousand years”.
 But guess what?
 14 years later and I have made it my “home” for the past 4 years and counting.

 I was born and bred in South Africa and although outwardly I may look completely “native” to Taiwan being of Chinese ancestry and all, my heart is fully African and more specifically South African.
 Many have heard of the infamous ABC’s/ABT’s (American Born Chinese/American Born Taiwanese), but have you ever heard of an SABC (no not the infamous main television broadcaster of South Africa)- South African Born Chinese?
 I would not be surprised if you have pretty much never heard of such a person before especially here in Taiwan.
 Majority of Foreign English Teachers here in Taiwan, at least from my observations of the past 4 years living and working here in the ESL industry, are mostly from USA.
 So, I guess I am definitely one of the “unicorn” English teachers here, not only am I Asian/Taiwanese/Chinese in outward appearance but I am also an Asian from South Africa.
 Yes, I often confuse the native Taiwanese people with this fact, especially since I have an ok level of spoken Mandarin language ability.